OldUnreal/UnrealTournamentPatches/README.md

 ## Malware Warnings

-The executable files in our patch packages currently lack a digital signature.
-For this reason, there are malware/virus scanners that flag our patch as potential malware.
-Additional information can be found [here](https://www.oldunreal.com/cgi-bin/yabb2/YaBB.pl?num=1600846518/46#46) and [here](https://www.digicert.com/blog/ms-smartscreen-application-reputation/).
-We are working on a solution.
+Our Windows and macOS binaries are digitally signed, but malware/virus scanners may occasionally still flag them as potentio malware because our signing certificate is still building up reputation.
+Additional information can be found [here](https://www.digicert.com/blog/ms-smartscreen-application-reputation/).

 ## Donations